IFS Graduate Research Fellowship Program

 IFS Graduate Research Fellowship Program Funding

-This Research Fellowship Program will fund three to five graduate students per year for between $3,500 (master’s thesis) and $10,000 (doctoral dissertation or study leading to peer-reviewed publication) each, depending on the type of study, number of qualified proposals and the amount of funding available in any given proposal cycle.
+To the extent funding is available, this Research Fellowship Program will fund up to three to five graduate students per year for between $3,500 (master’s thesis) and $10,000 (doctoral dissertation or study leading to peer-reviewed publication) each, depending on the type of study, number of qualified proposals and the amount of funding available in any given proposal cycle.
 Awards are paid directly to the student, not to the University.
 All requested costs in the budget include stipends and direct research costs.

 In addition, the funding will include support for IFS Level 1 for graduate students who, as part of their effort to enhance their knowledge of IFS, would seek such training.